Moustafa-Ibrahim94/Machine-Learning-Projects/README.md

 This project focuses on analyzing Twitter streams using machine learning techniques.

+### Predictive Modeling for Agriculture

+#### Project Overview

+In the realm of modern agriculture, the optimization of crop selection is paramount.
+This project, at the confluence of agriculture and machine learning, aims to assist farmers in making informed decisions about crop selection based on essential soil metrics.

 #### Getting Started

 To run this project locally, follow these steps: